sridharmanohar/Design-Patterns/YET-To-ACHIEVE.md

-## caching
-1. I din't explicitly use any cache, though I am not sure if spring boot uses something by default.
-2. I guess there are multiple cache levels (like second level cache), I din't use any.
-3. Don't know how much of a performance difference these make.

 ## spring security
 1. Coudln't integrate spring security into theVault application.
 2. The application became too big before I could integrate it so I din't.